hertekconnect/api/README.md

 # Hertek Connect API

+Be sure to check out the [Wiki](https://github.com/hertekconnect/api/wiki) for more in depth documentation.

 Hi, and welcome to the Hertek Connect API project.

 _Note: we're in the process of writing this documentation.
 No rights can be derived from